-The Public Outreach Committee (POC) was established to be the clearinghouse for SETAC North America outreach.
+The Public Outreach Committee (POC) is the clearinghouse for SETAC North America outreach.
 The POC reviews prospective public pronouncements from SETAC North America and its subsidiary groups while fully addressing the respective interests and concerns of SETAC’s tripartite membership.

 Science Communication Outlets